weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 12. Once the retention label has been created, you have the option of publishing the label, we will do that in the next task.
 On the **Your retention label is created** screen select **Do nothing** and select **Done**.

-## Task 7: Creating a Retention Label Policy
+## Task 7: Create a Retention Label Policy

 ‎In the prior task, you created a Retention Label.
 In this task, you will create a Retention Label Policy and assign it to the Retention Label that you